MohamedElsayed-22/Mano-s-basic-computer-assembler/README.md

 # Mano-s-Basic-Computer-Assembler
-This is a direct implementation of an assembler using object oriented programming python for the Mano machine assembly instructions
-Instructions with their hexadecimal code are saved in instructions.txt the input of the assembler is a .txt file including an assembly code, while the output is another .txt file with hexadecimal codes coresponding to each command.
+This is a direct implementation of an assembler using python for the Mano machine assembly instructions Instructions with their hexadecimal code are saved in instructions.txt the input of the assembler is a .txt file including an assembly code, while the output is another .txt file with hexadecimal codes coresponding to each command.